All academic integrity procedures are designed to handle cases fairly for all parties involved.

 Resolution without a Hearing

-Because Roanoke College recognizes that properly integrating source material and ideas into academic writing is a skill learned over time, non-flagrant forms of plagiarism committed in a student's first or second semester at the College may be resolved without a formal charge or a hearing, providing that the student has not had a prior instance of plagiarism resolved without a hearing or an Academic Integrity violation of any kind.
+Because Roanoke College recognizes that properly integrating source material and ideas into academic writing is a skill learned over time, non-flagrant forms of plagiarism committed may be resolved without a formal charge or a hearing, providing that the student has not had a prior instance of non-flagrant plagiarism resolved without a hearing or an Academic Integrity violation for plagiarism.
 A report resolved without a hearing is not considered an Academic Integrity violation.